jao321/YClon/README.md

 | 26048436_1  | IGHV4-34*01 | IGHJ3*02 | gcgagagtgggaacagcatattgtggtggtgactgctatgatg |

-In a terminal window you can execute Python3 with YClon script.
-If you would like to use the default settings you should follow the name of the script with the filename.
-If the file is in the same folder as YClon.py there is no need for the path:
+To execute YClon script, you can open a terminal window and run Python3 with the script file.
+You can download the [script file](https://raw.githubusercontent.com/jao321/YClon/main/YClon.py) or a [folder](https://github.com/jao321/YClon/archive/refs/heads/main.zip) that contains the script, the README file and an example MiAIRR file (YClon_input_test_airr_only_essential_info.tsv).
+Alternatively, if you have git installed you can clone the repository with the following command line:

               python3 path/YClon.py YClon_input_test_airr_only_essential_info.tsv